amirhosseinazami1373/Book-Genre-Clasifer/README.md

   https://github.com/uchidalab/book-dataset.git

-The genres and lables of the books are as follows:
+The genres and labels of the books are as follows:

 |Label|Category Name|Size|
 |---|---|---|